-Over the last 34 years he has constantly advised a wide range of household names, particularly in the retail, food & beverage, education and health care sectors, on the development and implementation of their international expansion strategies and the corresponding re-engineering of their businesses.
+For more than 35 years, I've advised a range of household names in the retail, food & beverage, education, hotels & leisure and healthcare sectors on the development and implementation of their international expansion plans and the re-engineering of their businesses.

 My team and I pride ourselves on our technical excellence and cutting edge thought leadership in our field of practice.
 In order to build mutually enjoyable and rewarding long term relationships with our clients we work hard to ensure that we really understand their businesses and how their management and in house legal teams feel most comfortable engaging with us.
 After all, at the end of the day, law is a people business.